-As a Muslim country, Saudi Arabia has many rules that make it difficult for families, especially non-Muslims, to move freely in society.
-Additionally, as Arabic is the dominant language for legal and business purposes, finding and renting an independent house or apartment in Jeddah can quickly turn into a nightmare for non-Arab speaking expats.
+Many of the Islamic rules in Saudi Arabia make it challenging for non-Muslims to move freely in society.
+And since Arabic is the language of business and law, renting a villa or apartment in Jeddah can turn into a nightmare those who don’t speak it.

-Life in the better compounds can even be likened to living in a holiday complex.
+Staying at some of the more exclusive ones can even be likened to living in a holiday complex.

 Furnished versus unfurnished housing in Jeddah

-For expats who prefer to travel light, it is also possible to arrange a 'soft package', which includes bedding, towels, cutlery and crockery at an extra cost.
+For a bit extra, expats who prefer to travel light can also arrange a 'soft package' which includes bedding, towels, cutlery and crockery.

-Ultimately, it is possible for expats to ship their whole house of furnishings and create a home away from home, or to move nothing and live with the standard package provided from the compounds.
-Expats choose both routes fairly equally.
+Ultimately, expats could ship all their furniture to create a home away from home, or move nothing and live with what the compounds provide.

 Choosing a compound in Jeddah

-When choosing a compound think about location and general lifestyle, rather than just the perfect house.
-A fantastic property in the wrong location can lead to a miserable time, especially for a wife and children.
-Keep in mind that once in the right compound it becomes easier to move within the compound than it is to move from one compound to another.
+When choosing a compound, expats should think about the location and general lifestyle, rather than just the house itself – a fantastic property is greatly diminished in the wrong location.
+It’s easier to change houses within a compound once expats have moved in, than it is to move from one compound to another.

 Cost of compound housing in Jeddah

-Generally, the preferred agreement is between the employer and the compound because both are local entities, and contracts tend to be on a rolling annual basis with rent paid at the start of each year.
+Rental agreements are often between the employer and the compound.
+Both are local entities and contracts tend to be on a rolling annual basis with rent paid at the start of each year.

-Deposits are normally required and are around 10 percent of the annual rent.
-Electricity, water and Internet connection are normally extra, but minimal; service charges are normally included and full maintenance of the property is the responsibility of the compound.
+Deposits are usually around 10 percent of the annual rent.
+Electricity, water and Internet normally cost extra; service charges are usually included; and the compound is responsible for maintaining the property.